-- Store in a cool, dry, well-ventilated location, away from any area of fire-hazard. - Outside or detached storage is preferred. - Storage and use areas should be No Smoking areas. - Ventilation system must be explosion-proof.
+- Store in a cool, dry, well-ventilated location, away from any area of fire-hazard. - Outside or detached storage is preferred. - Storage and use areas should be No Smoking areas. - Ventilation system must be explosion-proof. - Store locked-up.

 Containers